choosedigital/api-spec/Executing-an-API-call.md

 * The Response Status Code - The HTTP status code from the response.
 * Other Response Info - We'll also have some other interesting info in the response.

-You'll need to set the following header in order to receive responses:
+You'll need to set the following headers in order to receive responses:

 ```
 Accept: application/json
+Content-type: application/json
 ```